learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 ```

 ## CSS Basics
 Cascading Style Sheets, or CSS, is a language created to style an HTML document by telling the browser how specific elements should look.
 CSS does this by selecting elements based on their tag, ids, classes, or all of the above.
 The reason for CSS is the separation of concerns.
-We want HTML only to be concerned with how it displays and demarcates information, and we let CSS worry about how to make that information look pretty.
+You want HTML only to be concerned with how it displays and demarcates information, and we let CSS worry about how to make that information look pretty.

 ## CSS selectors
   - They select elements to assign them styles.